dubeym078/aisecurity/demoApp/readme.md

 After running the script, a Gradio interface will launch, and a link will be provided to access the app in your browser.

+Gradio will run on : http://127.0.0.1:7860
+It will provide UI for this chat to interact.
+Use shared=true for public access url.

 #How It Works

   1. The app uses the nlptown/bert-base-multilingual-uncased-sentiment model from Hugging Face.